 I was also saddened to see that Roberto had a severely malformed foot that was

-Antonio was to build a sidewalk.
-The Monday/Tuesday crew laid rebar and we
+Above left: Task #1 at the San Antonio school was to build a sidewalk.
+The

 Kate, Bruce, Roger, Tom and Joy are working on a partition frame.